ascsn/pubsly/docs/01-introduction.md

 # 1. Introduction

-## Overview of the Portal
+## Overview of Pubsly

-The Research Collaboration Portal is a web-based application designed to help research groups and collaborations easily track, manage, and showcase their scholarly output.
+Pubsly is a web-based application designed to help research groups and collaborations easily track, manage, and showcase their scholarly output.
 It provides a centralized platform for team members to log new publications (papers, articles, preprints) and presentations (talks, posters).

-The portal aims to simplify data entry by leveraging metadata from external services like CrossRef (for DOIs) and arXiv, and by allowing bulk imports from common researcher profiles like ORCID and Google Scholar.
+Pubsly aims to simplify data entry by leveraging metadata from external services like CrossRef (for DOIs) and arXiv, and by allowing bulk imports from common researcher profiles like ORCID and Google Scholar.
 It also offers features for data analysis, visualization, and export, making it a valuable tool for monitoring research progress and impact.

 ## Key Features

-The portal offers a range of features to streamline the management of research contributions:
+Pubsly offers a range of features to streamline the management of research contributions:

 *   **Easy Data Entry:**
     *   Add publications quickly by parsing metadata from DOI or arXiv IDs.